bytesatwork/meta-bytesatwork-ti/README.md

 	URI: https://git.yoctoproject.org/git/meta-ti
 	layer: meta-ti-bsp
-	branch: kirkstone
+	branch: scarthgap

 ## BSP

-This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT AM62x by bytes at work AG.
+This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT AM62x by bytesatwork AG.
 Simply set the variable MACHINE to `bytedevkit-am62x` to use this BSP.

 Linux Kernel recipe: linux-ti-staging